Bonnie Tyler’s Eye Opening Experience: “How I Was Saved From A Total Eclipse Of My Sight”

 With presbyopia, the ability to focus on close objects gradually decreases over a number of years, owing to the internal lens of the eye losing the ability to change shape in order to shift the focus of the eye from distance to near.

-Reading glasses help, and Bonnie started to need them about ten years before normal-sighted people would.
+Reading glasses helped, and Bonnie started to need them about ten years before normal-sighted people would.

 The Blended Vision procedure takes a few minutes for each eye.
 Anaesthetic drops are used to numb the eye.